 To help demystify abusers and to learn to protect ourselves (before we even meet an abuser, so we can spot them from afar), the resources below are invaluable.
-While most abuse resources are written with the assumption that an abuser is always male, that is a myth.
+While many abuse resources are written with the assumption that an abuser is always male, that is a myth.
 An abuser can be female or male, young or old, rich or poor:

 Why Does He Do That?
-(Again, this could be called “Why Does S/he Do That?”)
+(Again, this could be called “Why Do Abusers Do That?”)